 Al Walid on the Iraqi side and Tanaf on the Syrian side.
-The Syrian side is currently illegally controlled by the USA which refuses to give the area back to Syria.
+The Syrian side is currently illegally controlled by the USA, which refuses to give the area back to Syria.
 Quasybah on the Iraqi side and Abu Kamal on the Syrian side.

-But there’s still more than a thousand ISIS terrorists hiding out in the vast desert in that part of Syria and Iraq.
+But there are still more than a thousand ISIS terrorists hiding out in the vast desert in that part of Syria and Iraq.

 The first local bus since 2014 crossed the border between Syria and Iraq at Quasybah and Abu Kamal on 22 April 2019.
-Don´t expect this border to be open for foreigners yet for many years.
+Don’t expect this border to be open for foreigners yet for many years.

 But you can take the local overnight train from Basra to Baghdad, but your guide will have to accompany you.

-You will have to obtain permits to every single place you want to visit around Iraq outside Baghdad.
-You have to tell your guide/contact to arrange these well in advance of travel.
+You will have to obtain permits for every single place you want to visit around the country outside Baghdad.

 Some only a few hundred meters between each other.